oluijks/golang-starter/server/README.md

 ### Usage

-Just clone it, do a search and replace for `oluijks/golang-starter/server`, a `make air` and you're good to go.
+Just clone it, do a search and replace for `oluijks/golang-starter/server`, adjust `app.env`, do a `make air` and you're good to go.